intenovation/mailcache/src/main/java/com/intenovation/mailcache/README.md

 import com.intenovation.mailcache.*;
 import javax.mail.*;

-// Create a cache directory
+// Create a base cache directory
-File cacheDir = new File("/path/to/cache");
+File baseCacheDir = new File("/path/to/cache");

-// Open a store in ACCELERATED mode with IMAP connectivity CachedStore store = MailCache.openStore(
+// Open a store in ACCELERATED mode with IMAP connectivity
-    cacheDir,
+// The username-specific cache will be created at /path/to/cache/username/ CachedStore store = MailCache.openStore(
+    baseCacheDir,
     CacheMode.ACCELERATED,
     "imap.example.com",
     993,
-    "username",
+    "username@example.com",
     "password",
     true // Use SSL
 );